ganamir/MLDAAPP/README.md

      > In order to calculate how many objects are within a certain space, it is important to set the correct coordinates for your space of interest.
 Once done drawing a polygon around your area, simply create variables as such ``` coords1/2/3/... = [[x1,y1],[x2,y2],[x3,y3],[x4,y4]] ```

 2. Lastly run Data Extraction Block without modifying anything.
 This will create the dataframes with your outputs.
    > 🛑 If you are unhappy with the ID re-assignment, MLDAAPP provides the ability to manually modify the IDs.
-Simply return to the Data Extraction block, and move to the "Reassign IDs for _main_ dataframe" section.
+Simply return to the Data Extraction block, and locate the "Reassign IDs" section.
 After running the block you should have seen the code output being a dataframe with numerical assignments for each of the IDs in each of the section.
 These numbers are simply the amount of times the object was tracked, so if you had a video with a lenght of 1800 frames, then you would ideally have all of your objects at an 1800 value for each of the sections.
 MLDAAPP provides 3 ways to filter the data:

    > A. rename IDs using ``` df5['ID'] = df5['ID'].replace([2],[1]) ```, here you turn ID 2 into ID 1.
-Make sure to turn higher ID values into lower ones, as doing it the other way may cause frame assignement problems.
+Make sure to turn higher ID values into lower ones, as doing it the other way may  cause frame assignment problems.

-   > B. Remove any columns under a certain presence threshold ``` df5 = df5.groupby('ID').filter(lambda x : len(x > ###)) ```.
+   > B. Down at the bottom of the code cell you may locate an ID Removal section which will assist in removing any columns under a certain presence threshold ``` df5 = df5.groupby('ID').filter(lambda x : len(x > ###)) ```.
 Substituing ### for any numerical threshold.

-   > C. Removing any specific ID ``` df5 = df5[df5.ID != 1] ```, here you remove anything related to ID 1.
+Or removing any specific ID ``` df5 = df5[df5.ID != 1] ```, here you remove anything related to ID 1.

-3. In order to save these data frames into human-viewable objects use the last block to save the files.
+3. In order to save these data frames into human-viewable objects, use the last block to save the files.
    > ⚠️ Make sure to change the directory & names of the 3 saving files, maintaining .csv at the end of the file names.
 It should generally look like this ``` df#.to_csv('directory/filename.csv') ```

 </details>